AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 Under the control of increment function, coagulant dosage was increased over time.
 Figure 8 shows the experiment data of one stage addition trial, which could be used to study the effect of coagulant dosage on floc formation.
-The influent turbidity was 100NTU.
-Effluent turbidity reached the peak during the flush state, when floc blanket was washed out.
+The influent turbidity was 100NTU, and the effluent turbidity reached the peak during the flush state, when floc blanket was washed out.
 Then, it was reduced steadily after the system switched back to data acquisition state, the floc blanket formed after coagulant entered the system (detail explanation can be found after the main text).
-As shown in figure 8, with the stepwise increase of coagulant dosage, the effluent turbidity dropped faster.
-This suggests that the floc blanket formed faster with higher coagulant dosage, which is aligned with our observation.
+As shown in figure 8, with the stepwise increase of coagulant dosage, the effluent turbidity dropped faster with a steeper slope.
+This suggested that the floc blanket formed faster with higher coagulant dosage, which aligned with the observation.